Being Entertaining is far more important than Being Honest

 Until you get famous, and those who care about celebrities care about you, you’ll be a slob, until then you’ll need to write something that someone cares about.
 Nobody cares that your friend has a propensity for lying, for example, unless that characteristic can be added to one of your characters to make them more colorful.
 Nobody cares that your aunt is ultra-sensitive, even though everything she has in life has been given to her on a silver platter, unless you can infuse that characteristic into a character in a manner that is entertaining to a greater audience.
 Nobody cares, unless you can translate these characteristics in such a manner that reminds us of our lying friend, or our hyper-sensitive aunt.
 Or, if you can’t make this crossover, then you must make that character so damned entertaining that we won’t care when we can’t relate.

 “The key to convincing another person of your point of view,” Philosopher Aleksandr Solzhenitsyn once said.
 “Is to make them believe that they arrived at that answer themselves.”

-In fiction parlance, this is called manipulation.
+Convincing someone that they’ve reached your point before you do, is called manipulation in the writer’s lexicon.
 When most people see the word manipulation, they think evil.
 They think of a totalitarian leader manipulating their citizens to think a certain way, but a writer can use their powers of manipulation for good, if they do it right.